courtesy of George Eastman House

 In sharing our holiday spirit, the WeLoveDC crew has pulled together our recommendations for locally produced, and unique texas gifts.
-Some of these recommendations our authors are swooning and lusting over, some they highly recommend for those looking to buy locally sourced or locally themed gifts.
+Some of these recommendations our authors are swooning and lusting over, some they highly recommend for those looking to buy locally sourced or locally themed gifts, even if it’s not for the holidays, these types of gifts will definitely bring joy for a special date, like a birthday.
+If you were planning on getting a birthday card, then consider going with some birthday yard signs instead.
 We hope you find our gift guide useful and feel free to add your own recommendations (make sure they’re DC related, produced, themed, etc., cuz that’s the whole point!) within the comments section below.
 Enjoy and Happy Holidays!

 Expect to see this record on most critics’ best-of-2011 lists.
 Fronted by iconic Washington, DC musician Mary Timony, the record is an accessible, garagey crowd-pleaser about the power of music and the catharsis of just leaving everything on stage each night.
 Teenagers and jaded, aging indie rockers will all find something to like.
 Recommended by Brittany.